hdShang/arxiv-daily/docs/eess-SY/2025-08-19/papers/250813728v2-biogap-ultra-a-modular-edge-ai-platform-for-wearable-multimodal-bios.md

 ---
 layout: default
-title: BioGAP-Ultra: A Modular Edge-AI Platform for Wearable Multimodal Biosignal Acquisition and Processing
+title: "BioGAP-Ultra: A Modular Edge-AI Platform for Wearable Multimodal Biosignal Acquisition and Processing"
 ---

 # BioGAP-Ultra: A Modular Edge-AI Platform for Wearable Multimodal Biosignal Acquisition and Processing